-While our time, effort and attention are primarily focused on driving adoption in the U.S. hospital market, we have identified several follow-on market expansion opportunities that are currently being evaluated, including the upper GI endoscopy and targeted outpatient markets, as described below.
+While our time, effort and attention are primarily focused on driving adoption in the U.S. hospital market, we have identified several follow-on market expansion opportunities that are currently being evaluated, including Europe and other targeted OUS markets and targeted outpatient markets, as described below.